-- 9. Select the settings on the Wireless LAN menu as necessary for your network. - 10.
-When you finish selecting settings, select Complete and follow the on-screen instructions to save your settings and exit the menus.
+9. When you finish selecting settings, select Complete and follow the on-screen instructions to save your settings and exit the menus.

 After you complete the wireless settings for your projector, you need to select the wireless network on your computer.